kelly-sovacool/rackham/README.md

     keep-tex: true
 ```

-You can view a preview of the rendered template at TODO
+You can preview the rendered template at <http://sovacool.dev/rackham/>

 <!--
 ## Format Options